home-assistant/home-assistant.io/source/_integrations/renson_endura_delta.markdown

   - sensor
 ---

-The `integration` platform provides the data from the Renson Endura delta application for Android en IOS.
+The `integration` platform provides the data from the Renson Endura delta application for Android en iOS.
 Also the integration provides some services to control the ventilation unit.

 ## Configuration